emsejournal/openscience/msr_rr_cfp.md

 **Example**: We conduct an observational study and use a between subject design.
 To analyze the data, we use a t test or Wilcoxon test, depending on the underlying distribution.
 Our data come computer monitoring of Enterprise crew members.

 ## Limitations

 # Hypotheses / research questions (required)
-Clearly state the research hypotheses or research questions that you want to test with your study, and a rationalization for the hypotheses/questions
+Clearly state the research hypotheses that you want to test with your study, and a rationalization for the hypotheses.

 **Example**: Science officers with their family on board have more sick days than science officers without their family

 Rationale: Since toddlers are often sick, we can expect that crew members with their family onboard need to take sick days more often.

 For now, we focus the registered reports track on confirmatory research, ie. where a well-established hypothesis can be formulated.
 While pre-registration of exploratory studies may be possible, at this time we focus on the confirmatory reports.
+The NIER track is a good venue for exploratory/emerging results.

 # Introduction
 Give more details on the bigger picture of your study and how it contributes to this bigger picture.
 An important component pf pHase 1 review is assessing the novelty and relevance of the study questions, so be sure to explain this.